RostislavFisher/rostislavfisher/README.md

 I'm a fullstack software engineer from the city of Prague.

 I have experience in WEB, Android, Desktop, Smart contracts, arduino/esp/raspberry and AI developing.
-I have also created my own WEB frameworks, a scraper framework and various universal protocols for modules(both software and hardware)
+I have also created my own WEB frameworks, a scraper framework and various universal protocols for modules(both software and hardware).

+Besides, I was also an active city activist.
+I am the author of Kyiv Warta of Urbanism community and various articles about Kyiv posted on it.

 💻 Currently Working on: AI Framework